travelping/ergw-capwap-node/README.md

 -----------------------

-This repository also creates a [Docker image](https://hub.docker.com/r/ergw/ergw-capwap-node/) which can be used as a base for other images to create a CAPWAP AC.
+This repository also creates a [Docker image](https://hub.docker.com/r/ergw/ergw-capwap-node/).
 At the time of writing we recommend to use this base image for testing and development.
 You can use the host network and need network interfaces to be configured beforehand.